BlackBerry unveils new mid-market Leap smartphone

 "We don't have a code name for it but I call it The Slide," BlackBerry Chief Executive John Chen told media in Barcelona.
 "It will come some time this year," he added without giving a specific date.

-BlackBerry, once a must-have device for business executives and government officials because of its pioneering secure email service, has hemorrhaged market share to Apple's iPhone and rivals running on Google's Android software.
+BlackBerry, once a must-have device for business executives and government officials because of its pioneering secure email service, has haemorrhaged market share to Apple's iPhone and rivals running on Google's Android software.

 In a bid to remain relevant, the company has pivoted in the last year to focus much more on its software business and core strengths such as data security.
 However, the company has stressed it remains committed to its devices business.